jobayerfx/jobayerfx/README.md

 - 👋 Hi, I’m @jobayerfx
-- 👀 I’m interested in ...
+- 👀 I’m interested in Node JS, VueJS, Docker, AWS, Laravel, Firebase.
-- 🌱 I’m currently learning VueJS NodeJS, ReactJS.
+- 🌱 I’m currently learning  NestJS, ReactJS, FastifyJS.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me jobayeer.me@gmail.com

 <!---
 jobayerfx/jobayerfx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.